 This booklet is the Local Radio Syndicated Services Description of Methodology (DOM).
-It provides a highlevel description of the methodology, policy, and procedures we use to determine the estimates that we report in the RMR/eBook for markets in the 50 United States, the District of Columbia, and Puerto Rico.
+It provides a high-level description of the methodology, policy, and procedures we use to determine the estimates that we report in the RMR/eBook for markets in the 50 United States, the District of Columbia, and Puerto Rico.
 It is our hope that this information will increase your confidence and satisfaction in our services.

 We do not intend for this DOM to be an encyclopedia of our methodology.
-To complement the information we include in this booklet, we also publish other documents that provide detailed information upon different aspects of our methods, policies, and procedures.
-Examples of these documents include client notices, policy briefs, and presentations.
-These documents may be available for download from Nielsen Answers or may be available upon request.
+To complement the information included in this booklet, we also publish other documents that provide detailed information upon different aspects of our methods, policies, and procedures (see 'Additional Disclosures' below).